-83. Nor does SB 302 require a plaintiff to trace alleged injuries directly to the speech in question.
-On the contrary, under SB 302 "[a] firearm industry member's conduct," including its speech, is deemed to "constitute[] a proximate cause of the public nuisance if the harm to the public is a reasonably foreseeable effect of the conduct, notwithstanding any intervening actions, including criminal actions by third parties."
-Del.
-Code Ann. tit.
-10, §3930(e).
+- 80. Nor does A1765 require a plaintiff to trace alleged injuries directly to the speech in question.
+On the contrary, under A1765 "the conduct of a gun industry member," including its speech, is "deemed to constitute a proximate cause of the public nuisance if the harm to the public was a reasonably foreseeable effect of such conduct, notwithstanding any intervening actions, including, but not limited to, criminal actions by third parties."
+N.J.
+Stat.
+Ann. §2C:58-35(e).
 The First Amendment demands far more, particularly of speaker-based restrictions on speech.
 See Sorrell v.
-IMS Health Inc., 564 U.S. 552, 565-66 (2011).

-84. The First Amendment jealously protects speech by guarding against the imposition of massive liability on speech without significant protections.
+IMS Health Inc., 564 U.S. 552, 565-66 (2011). - 81.
+The First Amendment jealously protects speech by guarding against the imposition of massive liability on speech without significant protections.
 That is true even of torts that predate the Republic and the First Amendment.
 And it is true a fortiori of novel and extreme theories of liabilities with no comparable historical pedigree.
-SB 302 flunks First Amendment 101 at every turn.
+A1765 flunks First Amendment 101 at every turn.